ibm-cloud-docs/Registry/registry_architecture.md

 Find out about dependencies that use public and private network connections.
 {: shortdesc}

-- For information about dependencies that are used for customer data, all of which use private network connections, see [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
+- For more information about dependencies that are used for customer data, all of which use private network connections, see [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).

-- For information about other dependencies that use private network connections, see the following links:
+- For more information about other dependencies that use private network connections, see the following links:

   - [{{site.data.keyword.cloudant_short_notm}}](/docs/Cloudant?topic=Cloudant-getting-started-with-cloudant)